meganz/mpenc_doc/source/future-work.rst

 Better multi-device support
   A group messaging system can already be used for multiple devices in a very basic way - simply have each device join the session as a separate member.
-  This is desireable from a security point of view - we avoid having to share ephemeral keys.
-It's unclear whether devices should share identity keys, or use different identity keys and have the PKI layer bind them to say "we are the same identity"; but this decision doesn't affect our messaging layer.
+  This is desireable for security reasons, since it means we can avoid sharing ephemeral keys.
+It's unclear whether devices should share identity keys, or use different identity keys and have the PKI layer bind them to say "we are the same identity", but this decision doesn't affect our messaging system.

   Beyond this, we can add some things both in the messaging layer and in the UI layer to make the experience smoother for users.

-  - The users view should merge show one entry per user, not per device;
+  - The users view should show one entry per user, not per device;
   - Not-fully-acked warnings may be tweaked to only require one ack from every *user* rather than every device.
-However, a warning should probably fired eventually even if all devices don't ack it - only later than in the single device case; and it is still a critical security error if different devices get *different* content.
+However, a warning should probably fired eventually even if all devices don't ack it, just later than in the single device case; it is still a critical security error if different devices get *different* content.
 Similar logic may be applied to heartbeats;
   - There are extra corner cases in the browser case, where the user may open several tabs (each acting as a separate device), with crashes and page reloads causing churn that might reveal implementation bugs.